escapin/givenClauseLoop/README.md

 # Options:

--fifo	the given clause is the oldest for insertion sort -best	the given clause is the least one where the order is defined by symbols' number in each clause -bestN	such as above but with a number N that represents the Peak Given Ration: each N iterations
+-fifo             the given clause is the oldest for insertion sort

+-best	         the given clause is the least one where the order is defined by symbols' number in each clause

-		the given clause is not the least one but the oldest one
+-bestN	     such as above but with a number N that represents the Peak Given Ration: each N iterations the given clause is not the least one but the oldest one

--o	based on Otter theorem prover, aims at keeping the union of To-be-selected and Already-selected inter-reduced -e	based on E theorem prover, aims at keeping only Already-selected inter-reduced
+-o	             based on Otter theorem prover, aims at keeping the union of To-be-selected and Already-selected inter-reduced

+-e	             based on E theorem prover, aims at keeping only Already-selected inter-reduced

 -timeN	     if specified, it allows to stop the execution of the given clause loop also if the correct result has not been found

--contr	every time a new clause is generated applying binary resolution, checks if it is possible to apply a contraction rule
+-contr	         every time a new clause is generated applying binary

+-resolution   checks if it is possible to apply a contraction rule  (tautology, subsumption, clauses' simplification) with the clause in To-be-selected and Already-selected

-		(tautology, subsumption, clauses' simplification) with the clause in To-be-selected and Already-selected -exp	creates all the binary resolvents from the given clause and all the clauses in Already-selected, and then try to apply contraction rules (tautology, subsumption, clauses' simplification)
+-exp	         creates all the binary resolvents from the given clause and all the clauses in Already-selected, and then try to apply contraction rules (tautology, subsumption, clauses' simplification)

 -man	         print this manual and exit

 filePath         the path of the file in which there are the clauses that have to be analysed (the only mandatory option)